haydal810/Milestone-Project-3/README.md

 * Authentication would be a nice feature to implement, as it would ensure data that is added is more authentic and less inclined to be spam.
 * Add additional fields to the river_names database, such a location, additonal info regarding purchase of permits, and links to accomidations / fishing tackle shops, etc.
 * A "fish caught" record, to display anglers achievements on particular rivers.
+* A graphical representation of the most popular rivers, as voted by visitors to the application.

 ## Main Technologies Used